celer-network/sgn-v2-networks/docs/validator.md

 30 */6  * * *   root    logrotate -f /etc/logrotate.conf
 ```

+6. Currently, we require using [state sync](state_sync.md) to sync your node.
+Follow the instructions in that doc to prepare the node
+receiving the snapshot with `up-to-date-node-ip`s taken from the `seeds` field in `$HOME/.sgnd/config/config.toml`.
+Stop short of starting the node.

-6. Enable and start the sgnd service:
+7. Enable and start the sgnd service:

 ```sh
 sudo systemctl enable sgnd.service sudo systemctl start sgnd.service
 ```

-7. Now the node should start the "fast sync" process where it replays and verifies all historical
+Now the node should start the state sync.
-transactions starting from genesis.
 Monitor `tendermint.log` for the progress:

 ```sh
 tail -f /var/log/sgnd/tendermint.log